terrence333/se-assignment-2-introduction-to-software-engineering-terrence333/README.md

 Software Design Principles:
-These are guidelines for creating well-structured and maintainable software.
+These are guidelines for creating well-structured and maintainable software (Booch et al., 2005).

 Explain the concept of modularity in software design.
 How does it improve maintainability and scalability of software systems?

-Modularity is a key principle in software design that involves dividing the software system into smaller, independent modules or components.
+Modularity is a key principle in software design that involves dividing the software system into smaller, independent modules or components (Fowler, 2002).
 Each module has a well-defined interface and encapsulates a specific functionality or set of related functions.
 Modularity improves the maintainability and scalability of software systems in the following ways:

 1. Maintainability: By separating concerns and isolating functionality into distinct modules, it becomes easier to identify and modify specific components without affecting the entire system.
 This simplifies maintenance and reduces the risk of introducing new bugs.
 2. Reusability: Modular components can be reused in other parts of the same system or in different software projects, reducing development time and effort.
 3. Scalability: Modular design allows for easier expansion and scaling of the software system by adding or modifying individual modules without disrupting the entire codebase.
 4. Testability: Modular components can be tested independently, making it easier to identify and fix issues within specific modules.
-5. Parallel Development: Different teams or developers can work on separate modules concurrently, improving development efficiency.
+5. Parallel Development: Different teams or developers can work on separate modules concurrently, improving development efficiency(Fowler,2002).

 Testing in Software Engineering: